ThYpHo0n/aurora-forecast/README.md

 If the analyse was successfull and it's likely to see an aurora at my location i do a get request to my IFTTT maker channel to receive a push message on my smartphone.

 # todo
+* Add sunrise/sunset
+* Add moon phases
+* Add KP index
-Add ocr for fun (thiagoalessio/tesseract_ocr) to read the forecast times from the image
+* Add ocr for fun (thiagoalessio/tesseract_ocr) to read the forecast times from the image